beewhoo/payload-socket-plugin/README.md

 **Solutions**:

-- Verify `REDIS_URL` environment variable is set correctly
+- Verify `redis.url` is set correctly in plugin options
 - Check Redis server is running and accessible
 - Ensure both server instances use the same Redis URL
 - Check Redis logs for connection errors
+- Make sure you're passing the Redis URL in the plugin configuration, not relying on environment variables

 ### TypeScript Errors